carpentries/instructor-training/episodes/05-performance.md

 * Initiate feedback.
 It's better to ask for feedback than to receive it unwillingly.

-* Choose your own questions.
+* Choose your own questions and ask for specific feedback.
 For example:
-	* "What is one thing I could have done as a teacher to make this lesson more effective?"
+	* "What is one thing I could have done as an instructor to make this lesson more effective?"
 	* "If you could pick one thing from the lesson to go over again, what would it be?"
-These questions reveal what didn't work in your teaching, but read as professional suggestions rather than personal judgments.
+Specific feedback like this is more useful than a generic "that was great!" or "that was terrible!"
+Also, writing your own feedback questions allows you to frame feedback in a way that is helpful to you - the questions above reveal what didn't work in your teaching, but read as professional suggestions rather than personal judgments.

 * Communicate expectations.
 If your teaching feedback is taking the form of an observation (and you're comfortable enough with the observer), tell